mpontillo/aoi/README.md

 ### `vcleardns`

-Utility script to clear out `dnsmasq`'s lease database for `virbr0`.
+Utility script to clear out `dnsmasq`'s lease database for the default network (most likely `virbr0`).
 Also restarts the `libvirt-bin` service.

 ### `get-mac`